Contraction options and optimal multiple-stopping in spectrally negative Levy models: Introduction

 In this paper, we take advantage of the recent advances in the theory of the spectrally negative \lev process (see, e.g., \cite{Bertoin_1997,Kyprianou_2006}).
 In particular, we use the results by Egami and Yamazaki \cite{Egami-Yamazaki-2011}, where we obtained and showed the equivalence of the continuous/smooth fit condition and the first-order condition in a general optimal stopping problem.
 Unlike the two-sided jump case, the identification of the candidate optimal stopping time can be conducted efficiently without intricate computation.
 The resulting value function can be written in terms of the scale function, which also can be computed efficiently by using, e.g., \cite{Egami_Yamazaki_2010_2,Surya_2008}.
-The extension to the multiple-stage can be carried out without losing generality.
+The extension to the multiple-stage case can be carried out without losing generality.
 The resulting optimal stopping times are of threshold type with possibly simultaneous stoppings, and the value function again admits the form in terms of the scale function.
-We also conduct a series of numerical experiments using the spectrally negative \lev process with phase-type jumps so as to verify the optimality of the proposed strategies and also the efficiency of the proposed algorithm.
-We refer the reader to, among others, \cite{alili-kyp, avram-et-al-2004, Egami-Yamazaki-2010-1, Kyprianou_Surya_2007, Leung_Yamazaki_2010} for optimal stopping problems and \cite{Baurdoux2008,Baurdoux2009, Leung_Yamazaki_2011, Hernandez_Yamazaki_2013} for optimal stopping games of spectrally negative \lev processes.
+We also conduct a series of numerical experiments using the spectrally negative \lev process with phase-type jumps so as to verify the optimality of the proposed strategies as well as the efficiency of the proposed algorithm.

 The rest of the paper is organized as follows.
 In Section \ref{section_single_stopping}, we review the spectrally negative \lev process and the scale function and then solve the one-stage problem.
 In Section \ref{section_multi_stage}, we extend it to the multiple-stage problem.
 In Section \ref{section_numer}, we verify the optimality and efficiency of the algorithm through a series of numerical experiments.
 Section \ref{section_conclusion} concludes the paper.